tadaszelvys/server-library/doc/component/jwt_access_token_manager.md

 It does not need a database as they contain digitally signed claims.
 The Authorization and Resource servers can directly verify signature using key materials.

-These tokens can also be encrypted to prevent leak of sensitive data.
+These tokens can also be encrypted to prevent leak of sensitive data. *We highly recommend to enable the access token encryption feature, especially if you use the OpenId Connect extension with pairwise subject support*.

-*Please note that if access tokens are encrypted, the authorization server will not be able to verify claims unless it is the audience of this token or if no resource server was defined*

 # Algorithms and Keys